New regulations for owners and licence holders of caravan sites

 - have a fit and proper site manager in place

-What must a site owner do?
+What the site owner must do

 A site owner may only apply if they hold or have applied for a site licence for the site.